DawitMengistu/Telot/README.md

 - **Resend logic**: Reuse valid codes and get metadata on expiry
 - **Telegram-native flow**: No need for phone gateways or message queues

-Visit the [docs](https://telot.site) for usage details and API integration.
+Login and see [docs](https://dashboard.telot.site) for usage details and API integration.

 ---